virtual-puppet-project/vpuppr/README.md

 4. Run the facetracker via Python or via the binary if on Windows
 5. Run the project

+## Discussion
+A Discord server [is available here](https://discord.gg/6mcdWWBkrr) if you need help, like to contribute, or just want to chat.

 ## Known bugs
 - after stopping the facetracker, if you don't wait long enough for the facetracker listener to stop, the program can crash on close.
 Probably, this is hard to reproduce
 - the facetracker is not automatically closed when the program crashes